ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 To change from default permissions and implement a fully role-based access control model, at least one user must be added to each Compliance Manager role.
 After a user is added to a role, the permissions to perform the actions assigned to that role are removed from the default set of permissions available to all users, and only users that have been provisioned that role will be able to access Compliance Manager and perform the actions allowed by that role.
 For example, if you add a user to the role that lets users manage Assessments, only members of that role can manage Assessments.
 Similarly, if you don't add a user to the role that lets users read the data in Assessments, then all users in your organization can access Compliance Manager and read data in any Assessment.

-### Documents management
+## Documents management

 Documents related to related to implementation tasks and for performing testing and validation tasks in customer-managed controls can be uploaded to Compliance Manager.
 These documents are part of the Assessment that includes the customer-managed control and are available for view, export, and reporting to support auditing activities for the Assessment.

-SUPPORTED FILE TYPES??
+SUPPORTED FILE TYPES?? - no restrictions
-LIMITS ON STORAGE SPACE??
+LIMITS ON STORAGE SPACE?? - none
-ANY RESTRICTIONS BASED ON SERVICE SUBSCRIPTION??
+ANY RESTRICTIONS BASED ON SERVICE SUBSCRIPTION - gated by CM RBAC for your tenant

-### Templates
+## Templates

 Compliance Manager provides pre-configured templates for Assessments and allows you to create customized templates for customer-managed controls for your organization's compliance needs.

-DETAILS ABOUT ASSESSMENT TEMPLATES??
-DETAILS ABOUT CUSTOM CONTROL TEMPLATES??
+Create your own, can't customize built-in templates
+ - 9-10 real ones, list from Scott
+     - ISO 27001
+     - ISO 27018
+     - NIST 800-53
+     - NIST 800-171
+     - NIST CSF
+     - Cloud Security Alliance (CSA) Cloud Control Matrix  (CCM) 3.0.1
+     - Federal FFIEC Information Security
+     - HIPAA/HITECH
+     - FedRAMP Moderate
+     - EU GDPR
+Add new templates from scratch, copy from template and modify, create an assessment on an existing template and then modify Can only import from Excel file - any version

 ### Workflow